Malaysia ACM ICPC 2018 Solution Writeup

 After the dp table is computed, we can obtain our answer at

 Before the contest start, I was tasked to read and understand the last 3 problems (H, I, J).
 When the contest starts, I started with H, and I was like “hmm, lengthy statement, I probably should try with the next one”.
 Then, I continue to I and it was the same !!
 I continue to skip until J and finally found a shorter statement.
-After understands the problem ask us to identify the sequence, I list down the sequence into a table with their known corresponding value. \(1\), \(3\) and \(8\) immediately caught my attention and “It is Fibonacci !!!”.
-Also, I noticed that you probably need some big integer.
-Hence, I quickly grab the PC, coded a python solution and get the first AC in the contest at \(6\)-th minutes.
+After understands the problem ask us to identify the sequence, I list down the sequence into a table with their known corresponding value.

 Solution: Identify the Pattern - Fibonacci (Code)